appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ## Troubleshooting

 When you turn on automatic updates, it turns on the auto backup feature.
 And creates a backup before an update.
-You can roll back to a previous version if you see deployment errors.
+If you see deployment errors, you can roll back to a previous version to fix the issue.
 Refer to [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

-If you continue to face issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.
+If you are facing issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.